 Compatibility mode is a feature in Windows that enables programs and applications designed for older versions to operate effectively on Windows 10.

 - Go to your desktop, then right-click the GeForce Experience icon.

 - Go to the Compatibility tab.

-- Make sure that the ‘Run the program in compatibility mode for’ option is selected.
+- Make sure that the ‘Run this program in compatibility mode for’ option is selected.

 - Now, select Windows 7 or Windows 8 from the drop-down list.

-- Go to the bottom of the window, then select the ‘Run this program as an administrator’ option.
+- At the bottom of the window, select the ‘Run this program as an administrator’ option.

 - Save the changes by clicking Apply and OK.

 The moment you finish installing Auslogics Driver Updater, the utility will recognize what operating system and processor you have.
 With a click of a button, the tool will search for the latest compatible drivers for your device.
 You also get to choose which updates to install.
-Once the process is complete, you will notice an improvement in your PC’s performance.
-What’s more, you won’t have to deal with the GeForce Experience issue again.
+Plus, should anything go wrong during the driver update process, you always have the option to roll back your previous driver versions.

 - Once the Run dialog box is up, type “services.msc” (no quotes), then press Enter.